What did Shackleton take his men out to see?

 All of these are tragedies in their own right.

-A starving crew sailing 800 miles at sea in an open boat
+a starving crew eight hundred miles at sea in an open boat,

-An aging man who finally learns what it is to be fully loved:
+an aging man who learns at long last what it is to be fully loved—

 All are divine.
 Yes, all are divine.